 Ornamental Features

-Sweetshrub leaves are relatively large, from 4 to 6 inches long and 2 to 3 inches wide, and are arranged oppositely along the stems.
-During summer they are a lustrous, dark green, and then turn golden-yellow before falling in autumn.
+Sweetshrub leaves are relatively large, from 4 to 6 inches long and 2 to 3 inches wide and are arranged oppositely along the stems.
+During summer, they are a lustrous, dark green and then turn golden-yellow before falling in autumn.

-Seed pods are irregularly urn shaped, 1 to 2 inches long and green, turning brown in fall when mature.
+Seed pods are irregularly urn-shaped, 1 to 2 inches long and green, turning brown in fall when mature.
 There are numerous seeds inside.

 Landscape Use

-Removing and transplanting suckers from parent plants is an easy way to obtain new true to form plants.
-Almost all will root well if given adequate moisture during establishment.
+Rooted suckers can also be detached from the main plant and replanted.
+Removing and transplanting suckers from parent plants is an easy way to obtain new true-to-form plants.
+Almost all will root well if adequate moisture is given during establishment.

 Problems